-Because 1 in 7 children will lose a parent, sibling or close loved one by the time they are 20, Brooke’s Place works to create a community where every young person living with grief feels safe, supported and understood during their personal grief journey.
-Our mission is to support children and their families through bereavement programs, advocacy, community education and outreach.
+Because 1 in 7 children will experience the death of a parent, sibling or close loved one by the time they are 20, Brooke’s Place works to create a community where every young person living with grief feels safe, supported and understood during their personal grief journey.

 Brooke’s Place is built on these principles: